Submissions

 Contribution in an edited work:

-→ Note: Entries for articles in edited works should always include full bibliographical information for the edited work.
-Abbreviating the entry (here, e.g., with “In Kvideland et al., 52–61”) is not acceptable.
+NB Entries for articles in edited works should always include full bibliographical information for the edited work.
+Please do not abbreviate the entry (using the reference above as an example: “In Kvideland et al., 52–61”).

 Shumov, Konstantin Eduardovich.
 2003.
 Studencheskiye traditsii. – Sovremennyy gorodskoy fol’klor, edited by Sergey Yur’yevich Neklyudov.
 Moskva: Rossiyskiy gosudarstvennyy gumanitarnyy universitet, 165–179. [Шумов, Константин Эдуардович.
 2003. Студенческие традиции. – Современный городской фольклор, отв. ред. Сергей Юрьевич НеклюдовМосква: Российский государственный гуманитарный университет, 165–179.]